lesgourg/class_public/README.md

-OpenMP flag (default: -fopenmp; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution; note that you need the version 4.2 or higher of gcc to be able to compile with -fopenmp.
+OpenMP flag (default: -fopenmp; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution; note that you need the version 4.2 or higher of gcc to be able to compile with -fopenmp).
 Several details on the CLASS compilation are given on the wiki page

 https://github.com/lesgourg/class_public/wiki/Installation